 W. N. U. OMAHA.
 No. 37.-1897.
-When writing to advertisers, kindly m
+When writing to advertisers, kindly mention this paper.

 AN OPEN LETTER To MOTHERS.

-WE ARE ASSERTING IN THE COURTS OUR RIGHT TO THE EXCLUSIVE USE OF THE WORD "CASTORIA," AND "PITCHER'S CASTORIA," AS OUR TRADE MARK.
+WE ARE ASSERTING IN THE COURTS OUR RIGHT TO THE

-I, DR. SAMUEL PITCHER, of Byannis, Massachusetts, was the originator of "PITCHER'S CASTORIA," the same that has borne and does now bear the fac-simile signature of hart.
-Thicker wrapper.
+EXCLUSIVE USE OF THE WORD "CASTORIA," AND "PITCHER'S CASTORIA," AS OUR TRADE MARK.
+I, DR. SAMUEL PITCHER, of Hyannis, Massachusetts, was the originator of "PITCHER'S CASTORIA," the same that has borne and does now bear the fac-simile signature of hat H. Tutcher, wrapper.
 This is the original "PITCHER'S CASTORIA," which has been used in the homes of the mothers of America for over thirty years.
-LOOK CAREFULLY at the wrapper and see that it is the kind you have always bought and has the signature of Chast.
-Thicker wrapper No one has authority from me to use my name except The Centaur Company of which Chas.
-H. Fletci President.
+LOOK CAREFULLY at the wrapper and see that it is the kind you have always bought and has the signature of hatt.
+Hetchers wrapper No one has authority from me to use my name except The Centaur Company of which Chas.
+H. Fletcher is